 Brief History of Cabo San Lucas

 In 1535, with three galleons and a compliment of over 600 men and women, Hernàn sailed into a tranquil bay which he promptly named Santa Cruz.
-It didn’t take him long to figure out that there weren’t no gold and there weren’t no Amazons, neither.
+It didn’t take him long to figure out that there wasn’t any gold and there weren’t any Amazons, neither.
 He packed up and sailed south for the last time.

 Francisco de Ulloa, the navigator for Hernàn Cortés first came upon Cabo San Lucas in 1537.